ashbshaw/liri-node-app/README.md

 **NPM Installations**

 Navigate to the root of your project.
 Then in the terminal command line run npm init, this will initalize a package.json for your project.
-Include the following NPM installations: npm dotenv, npm install axios, npm node-spotify-api, npm install moment
+Include the following NPM installations: npm dotenv, npm install axios, npm node-spotify-api, npm install moment.

 # Deployment

 **BandsinTown**

-Run node liri.js 'concert-this' '<artist name here>'
+Run node liri.js 'concert-this' 'artist name here'

 * This will show the concert venue, city, date, and time from in your terminal/bash window